geeknik/my-awesome-stars/README.md

 - [AgentOps-AI/AgentStack](https://github.com/AgentOps-AI/AgentStack) - The fastest way to build robust AI agents
 - [openai/swarm](https://github.com/openai/swarm) - Educational framework exploring ergonomic, lightweight multi-agent orchestration.
 Managed by OpenAI Solution team.
 - [xaviermatroski/Discord-Reddit-Bot](https://github.com/xaviermatroski/Discord-Reddit-Bot) - This is a python code for a discord bot which will serve user memes from subreddits
-- [SaFoLab-WISC/AutoDAN-Turbo](https://github.com/SaFoLab-WISC/AutoDAN-Turbo) - The official implementation of our pre-print paper "AutoDAN-Turbo: A Lifelong Agent for Strategy Self-Exploration to Jailbreak LLMs".
+- [SaFoLab-WISC/AutoDAN-Turbo](https://github.com/SaFoLab-WISC/AutoDAN-Turbo) - [ICLR 2025] The official implementation of our ICLR2025 paper "AutoDAN-Turbo: A Lifelong Agent for Strategy Self-Exploration to Jailbreak LLMs".
 - [Fireboltz/Psychic-CCTV](https://github.com/Fireboltz/Psychic-CCTV) - A video analysis tool built completely in python.
 - [PrimeIntellect-ai/prime](https://github.com/PrimeIntellect-ai/prime) - prime is a framework for efficient, globally distributed training of AI models over the internet.
 - [griptape-ai/griptape](https://github.com/griptape-ai/griptape) - Modular Python framework for AI agents and workflows with chain-of-thought reasoning, tools, and memory.